The Polaris is 792.6 tons of propellant and 396.3 tons of everything else. How big is this, exactly?

 Christopher Weuve says that a merchant ship's primary piece of damage control equipment is a lifeboat.

 Please note there are two different types of rescue craft here that are being lumped together.
 "Lifeboats" are long duration devices that generally are not re-entry capable.
 "Re-entry capsules" are short duration devices that allows an astronaut to bail out of a spacecraft in orbit around a planet and safely land on the surface.
 In other words, the lifeboat is more like a wet-navy lifeboat, while the re-entry capsule is more like a parachute on an aircraft.
+Also note that all of the re-entry capsules shown here rely heavily upon aerobraking, they would not work on an airless planet or moon.

 However, Jim Cambias raises an important point: